How does this medication work? What will it do for me?

 Effects on thinking/mental effects: This medication may cause confusion, hallucinations, agitation, abnormal thoughts, depression, or other behaviour changes.
 If you experience these, contact your doctor.

-Reduced liver function: People with reduced liver function may require lower doses and close monitoring by their doctor.
+Reduced liver function: Decreased liver function or liver disease can cause this medication to build up in the body, causing increased side effects.
+People with reduced liver function may require lower doses and close monitoring by their doctor.

 Sleepwalking: Some people taking this medication experience confused behavior at night that is associated with wandering.
 In some instances, people have been injured while doing this.
 If this happens to you while you are taking this medication, contact your doctor.